 The couple chose the beautiful Maleny venue of Half Moon Hideaway for their celebration, explaining “We chose this place for many reasons: the view, atmosphere, how well it suited the style we wanted, the owner was lovely and very attentive, it was full of beautiful animals and they told us they could be part of the wedding so that was an instant YES as we both love animals.
 Also, we were able to hire the cute cottage to stay there after the wedding, which made things easier.”

 Diana chose a gorgeous relaxed wedding gown from Grace Loves Lace, noting “I’m quite a tiny woman so I just wanted a style that would suit my body and height.
 The design I went for was the Sally and one of the things I loved about it, was the separate armbands, the dress itself is quite simple and beautiful but with the lace armbands I felt it made a difference plus I loved the combination of French lace, chiffon and tulle.
 I only went for one visit to their studio in the Gold Coast and pretty much decided on that day I wanted that dress.
-The bridal assistants at Grace Loves Lace were awesome as they were very honest about what styles suit me and didn’t.
+The bridal assistants at Grace Loves Lace were awesome as they were very honest about what styles suit me and what didn’t.
 Loved the whole experience.”